 The summer months on the church calendar can often feel empty.
 Many youth ministries take a break from their regularly scheduled meetings, which leaves parents looking for connection and activities for their middle and high schoolers.
 The long, hot summer days can also leave scheduling gaps for the senior adults in your congregation.
-The summer break would be a great time to take advantage of an emptier calendar and schedule some times of interaction and have some summer fun with these two groups.
+Now would be a great time to take advantage of an emptier calendar and schedule some times of interaction and have some summer fun with these two groups.

 We want our youth to have relationships with our senior adults, but it can often be a challenging combination.
 What fun it would be to invite these two groups to come together a few times during the summer to invest in each other and discover their similarities and develop friendships!